alphaJohnny/thinking-in-management/README.md

 The goal is to provide a very easy to use, easy to remember and easy to implement methodology.
 To demistify psychology, management and leadership.
 To do to it what engineers always do, understand ambiguity and complexity.
 Then structure it, laydown the rules, algorithmize it and issue some best practises.

-# Why
-What drives apart Bill Gates, Elon Musk, Larry Page, Jack Welch ?
+What drives apart Bill Gates, Elon Musk, Jeff Bezos, Larry Page, Jack Welch ?
 Why do they stand apart from from regular run of the mill managers, most of whom are driving their corporations in to the ground.
 Yes, they are, the average age of an S&P 500 corporation is now merely 16 years.
 While the average PE is 21.4 (chuckle).
 Think about it, on an average, if a corporation makes 10 bucks a year, investors are paying 214 dollars today to get ownership of it, while it's statistically proven to go belly up in 16 years.
-And the stock market still keeps rising as if there is no tomorrow - Thank you Quantitative Easing and the still-alive Yellen Put.
+Given it won't make much in the last 5-6 years of it's life, thereby returning a sum of $100 back over the next 10 years to the investors on a $214 investment.
+This is the average scenario and not all companies / stocks will behave in this manner.
+The stock market keeps rising - thank you Quantitative Easing and the still-alive Yellen Put.
+This is a classic example of the "bigger fool theory" where you hope for another bigger fool to take it off your hands at a better price.

-# I believe
+# Why
 I believe creative, smart, ambitious engineers make the best managers and the best leaders.
 They think logicallly, they think long term, they think in a non-zero sum manner, they think in terms of solving problems for good, not creating more later.

 Bill Gates, Elon Musk, Larry Page, Jack Welch are great examples of this.